 - Aluminium guide rail

-- Grinding spindle guards according to EC standards
+- Grinding spindle guards to CE standards

-- Free rollers in the thickness planing table
+- Free rollers in the thicknessing table

 For industrial exploitation, Danibrum comes with HOLZMANN AHM 410P at 3950 euro + VAT,